 Ethnogastronomy and storytelling: a perfect match

 Food is the best storyteller of places, as its history is an excellent means of communicating the genius loci, i.e., the place's spirit.
 How can we set up the most effective and experiential ethnogastronomy narrative?
-Learn about the Rolli Experience best practice in Genoa, the capital city of Liguria – a.k.a. the Italian Riviera – boasting grand culinary and cultural heritage.
+Learn about the Rolli Experience best practice in Genoa, the capital city of Liguria – a.k.a. the Italian Riviera – boasting grand culinary and cultural heritage (also featuring in Lonely Planet's Best in Travel 2025).

 What makes the Italian cultural heritage unique?